 Buddhism teaches that, since you can't control others' actions, you should remove your attachments to them; they cannot and will not provide consistent happiness.
 The correct response is to generate happiness from within.
 To my mind, the idea of removing all attachment is too extreme a response to the unpredictable nature of the world, but the idea of taking personal responsibility for one's own happiness is golden.

 The ancient Greeks and Romans (Aristotle, Plato, Boethius, and others) also believed that relying on others for happiness was a mistake.
-Their solution differed; they suggested that by acting and thinking virtuously—with wisdom and perspective—humans can generate happiness and fulfillment.
+Their solution differed; they suggested that by acting and thinking virtuously—using practical wisdom—humans can generate happiness and fulfillment.

 Growing up, I was familiar with both of these schools of thought, but neither appealed to me.
 The works of ancient westerners seemed more like intellectual and philosophical theories than practical guidebooks.
 And the works of Buddha—the idea of non-striving—went so against my upbringing that I could never see eye to eye with its radical paradigm.